apache/openwhisk/docs/actions.md

 The process of creating Swift actions is similar to that of JavaScript actions.
 The following sections guide you through creating and invoking a single swift action, and packaging an action in a zip file.

-You can also use the online [Swift Sandbox](https://swiftlang.ng.bluemix.net) to test your Swift code without having to install Xcode on your machine.
+You can also use the online [Online Swift Playground](http://online.swiftplayground.run) to test your Swift code without having to install Xcode on your machine.

 **Attention:** Swift actions run in a Linux environment.
 Swift on Linux is still in development, and OpenWhisk usually uses the latest available release, which is not necessarily stable.
 In addition, the version of Swift that is used with OpenWhisk might be inconsistent with versions of Swift from stable releases of Xcode on MacOS.

 ### Creating and invoking an action

+#### Swift 3
 An action is simply a top-level Swift function.
 For example, create a file called `hello.swift` with the following content: